ZannaSkull/MintX-Executor/README.md

 ## 📞 Support

-For any issues or inquiries, please open an issue in this repository or contact our support team.
+For any issues or inquiries, please open an issue in this repository.

 ---